dan-veltri/ace-intro-to-deep-learning/README.md

 # Intro to Deep Learning

+* Update (Mar.
+3, 2020) * Moved Python scripts to their own folder and added a folder with Keras examples in R.

-Example scripts for running deep neural networks using Keras and TensorFlow2 in Python.
+Example scripts for running deep neural networks using Keras and TensorFlow2 in Python and R.

 ## Accessing files to run from the HPC